The Managing Agent

 Complaints Procedure

-In the event a complaint needs to be made and formally recorded, Plymouth Block Management will follow a simple procedure to record, investigate and address the complaint in a professional and timely manner using the ISO 9001:2015 Quality Management
+In the event a complaint needs to be made and formally recorded, Praxis Block Management will follow a simple procedure to record, investigate and address the complaint in a professional and timely manner.

 Contacting the Managing Agent